hackerbotfz/CycleNest/README.md

 # course-work.net
 ### Service Centric CourseWork

-CycleNest is a service-oriented, RESTful middleware application designed to enable individuals to rent out unused items for short periods of time, encouraging a more sustainable, circular economy.
+CycleNest is a service-oriented, RESTful middleware application designed to enable individuals to rent out unused items.
 The system is inspired by platforms such as Fat Llama and Media Dog Hire, and has been developed to meet the requirements of a Service-Oriented Architecture (SOA) coursework assessment.

 This repository contains the complete implementation of the CycleNest Orchestrator, supporting cloud-based data storage, external API integration, Quality of Service (QoS) evaluation, and containerised deployment.